EWaterman/EWaterman.github.io/_posts/Ch4/0004-02-01-file-setup.md

 Important to note, is that **for black and white comics, 300 DPI is often too low resolution and will result in blurred lines.** Many artists that work in black and white will set their files to 600 DPI or higher to get the most crisp art.

 Also important: Believe it or not, **computers have a much lower resolution than printed books**.
-My laptop is 118 PPI (pixels per inch).
+My laptop is 118 PPI (pixels per inch) and many say that a “high enough” resolution for digital only files is 72 DPI.
 Just because something looks good on your computer doesn’t mean it will in print, so make sure your images are at high enough resolution!